celo-org/docs/blog/20-04-23-building-a-vending-machine-on-celo-blockchain/building-a-vending-machine-on-celo-blockchain.md

 # Now, let's get started;

-- Step 1: Write your Voting Smart Contract and Deploy on Remix IDE Now, go to https://remix.ethereum.org/ and write the smart contract logic for our vending machine.
+- Step 1: Write your Voting Smart Contract and Deploy on Remix IDE Now, go to [Remix IDE](https://remix.ethereum.org/) and write the smart contract logic for our vending machine.

 ```solidity
 // SPDX-License-Identifier: MIT